 This article provides a solution for conflicting component dependencies.
-When trying to setup or update Magento Commerce using the Web Setup Wizard, you see the "We found conflicting component dependencies" Composer error message.
+When trying to setup or update Adobe Commerce using the Web Setup Wizard, you see the "We found conflicting component dependencies" Composer error message.

 Affected products and versions